Bombus-Security/bombus-sensor/README.md

-# KROPOTKIN SENSOR
+# HONEYBEE SENSOR

 ## What is it?

-The Kropotkin sensor is the collection of software that is installed on a network device to capture, analyze, and transmit network traffic.
+The Honeybee sensor is the collection of software that is installed on a network device to capture, analyze, and transmit network traffic.

+## Building

+The build process.

+If you're developing on an Alpine linux host skip making the VM.
+Create a VM with Alpine installed on it.
+On the Alpine VM install git, alpine-sdk, docker, docker-compose

+On your host create an SSH server.
+From the Alpine host run:
+git clone ssh://<host ip>/<host path to this repo>

+On Alpine run:
+gradle :make-alpine-package

+## TODO

+Switch to building stuff in an Alpine docker container instead of needing a VM.

 ## Organization